ProteinsWebTeam/interpro-docs/docs/browse.rst

 - Access the :ref:`taxonomy_page` by clicking on the species
 - Display the structure prediction on the current page by clicking on the **Show prediction** button

+On a protein entry page, below the 3D viewer, the :doc:`protein sequence viewer </protein_viewer>` displays the member database signatures and InterPro entries matching the protein.
+Hovering over a match highlights the corresponding section in the predicted structure 3D view.

 .. _pathways: